-Pupils are now equipped to work on a larger scale, creating more ambitious and personal pieces.
-Drawing and painting continue to be re-visited in two further major projects, each with the Art History sessions integral to them.
-Pupils will learn how to create a photogram, and develop it, using the dark room chemicals.
-Further media such as 3D card relief, printing, oil pastel will be explored.
-Examples of themes are: 'All About Me', 'Fantastic and Strange', 'Identity' and 'Architecture'.
+Pupils are now ready to work on a larger scale, creating more ambitious and personal pieces.
+Drawing and painting are revisited through two major projects, each including Art History sessions.
+Pupils will also learn to create and develop photograms using darkroom chemicals.
+Additional media, such as 3D card relief, printing, and oil pastels, are explored.
+Previous themes have included 'All About Me', 'Fantastic and Strange', 'Identity', and 'Architecture'.

-- How to make a photogram and develop it in the dark room.

 - How to make a large 3D mask.

 - How to work on a larger scale such as A2.

+- How to make a photogram and develop it in the dark room.

-The Art Department is open every lunchtime and after school for pupils to work on their artwork.
+The Art department is open every lunchtime and after school for pupils to work on their artwork.
 Mini class competitions take place throughout the year.
 Every year there is an Art Competition for Years 7 and 8, and an End of Year Show which Year 9 pupils take part in, along with Years 10-13.